RobLOlson/udacity-capstone/README.md

 Endpoint tests are written in Postman and stored in file "Capstone.postman_collection.json".
 Run the backend endpoint tests from within Postman.

-Alternatively, pure python unit tests are included and can be run by invoking pytest.
+Additionally, pure python unit tests are included and can be run locally by invoking pytest (make sure local server is running).
+Tests can also be run on heroku directly with the following command:

+    heroku run pytest

 ## API Reference